Jörg Guido Hülsmann: Academic authorship

-Hülsmann is the author of seven books, has edited or co-edited six other books, and published numerous journal articles and book chapters.
+Hülsmann is the author of eight books, has edited or co-edited six other books, and published numerous journal articles and book chapters.
 His writings have been translated into twenty languages.

-His 2008 book The Ethics of Money Production has been translated into German, French, Italian, Romanian, Polish, and Chinese.
-His 2007 book Mises – The Last Knight of Liberalism has been translated into Russian and Chinese.
+His 2008 book The Ethics of Money Production has been translated into German, French, Italian, Romanian, Polish, Chinese, Persian, Spanish, and Turkish.
+His 2007 book Mises – The Last Knight of Liberalism has been translated into Russian, Chinese, and Polish.
 Both books received numerous reviews and made it into Barron's recommended reading lists.

 The Last Knight of Liberalism is the only full-blown biography of Ludwig von Mises and Hülsmann’s most-cited publication.
 It received a slating from Bruce Caldwell, while the other reviews have been overwhelmingly positive.
 Economic historian Robert Higgs praised it as "a magnificent scholarly achievement."
 In a lengthy review, the German national newspaper, Frankfurter Allgemeine Zeitung, called it "a literary event" and considered the work to "set standards" of biographical work.
 In September 2016, the Renmin University of China organized a full-day conference around the Chinese edition of the book.